 This collection of related recipes shows how to configure a Cooperative Security Fabric (CSF) – also known as a Fortinet Security Fabric – throughout your network, using a range of Fortinet products.
-This security fabric will link different security sensors and tools together to collect, coordinate, and respond to malicious behavior anywhere it occurs on your network in real time.
+This Fabric will link different security sensors and tools together to collect, coordinate, and respond to malicious behavior anywhere it occurs on your network in real time.

 Below, you will find links to a number of Cookbook recipes.
 By using these recipes in the listed order, you can create a network similar to the one shown above.

-CSF is supported by the following Fortinet firmware:
+Security Fabric is supported by the following Fortinet firmware:

-In this recipe, you install the initial FortiGate, which will later be used as the Internet-facing, or upstream, FortiGate in the security fabric.
+In this recipe, you install the initial FortiGate, which will later be used as the Internet-facing, or upstream, FortiGate in the Security Fabric.

 Because the CSF has not yet been enabled, the FortiView topology dashboards are not yet available.

 In this recipe, two additional FortiGates are added to the network as an Internal Segmentation Firewalls (ISFWs).
-Once the FortiGates are installed, a security fabric is set up between them and the external FortiGate which was installed in the network previously.
+Once the FortiGates are installed, a Security Fabric is set up between them and the external FortiGate which was installed in the network previously.

 In the example network, the Internet-facing FortiGate is called External, with two additional FortiGates, called Accounting and Marketing, configured as ISFWs.
 The FortiGates all appear in the FortiView toplogy dashboards on the External FortiGate.

-In this recipe, a FortiAnalyzer is installed to record and display logs from all FortiGates in the security fabric.
+In this recipe, a FortiAnalyzer is installed to record and display logs from all FortiGates in the Security Fabric.

 The FortiAnalyzer does not appear in the FortiView dashboards, so they remain unchanged.